corrode/corrode.github.io/content/idiomatic-rust/_index.md

 +++
-title = "Learn Idiomatic Rust: Comprehensive Guide and Resources" date = 2024-01-28 draft = false template = "wide_page.html"
+title = "Idiomatic Rust: Resources And Learning Material" date = 2024-01-28 draft = false template = "wide_page.html"
 [extra]
-series = "Insights"
+series = "Resources"
 +++

-Below is a list of resources that help you to **write ergonomic Rust code**.
+Below is a list of resources that **help you to write ergonomic Rust code**.

-The references offer a wealth of information on how to write better Rust code, including tutorials, expert insights, and community discussions.
-Each piece in our collection is peer-reviewed and carefully hand-picked to enhance coding efficiency and adherence to Rust best practices.
+The references offer a wealth of information on how to write better Rust code, including tutorials, workshops, and articles by Rust experts.
+Each piece in the collection is peer-reviewed to adherence to Rust best practices.
 You can filter, sort, and search by tags, year, and difficulty level.

 The list is [maintained on GitHub](https://github.com/mre/idiomatic-rust).
 Contributions welcome.